Are You Real?

 Person in cave.
 Rays of sunlight.
 Reflection of outside on wall.

-A patchwork of enough thoughts can eventually become a collage.
-Instinctually, they pieced themselves into his answer:
+A patchwork of different thoughts can eventually become a collage.
+Instinctually, he pasted the thoughts together, forming a cohesive picture:

 “Correct,” replied Professor Lovecleft.
 “As The Cave itself represents the world, the prisoners who inhabit it are meant to be its people.
 Presumably, what you see in the cave…”

-A mottled green tentacle hovered over the diagram, a stick of chalk aloft in its grasp.
+A freckled green tentacle hovered over the blackboard diagram, a stick of chalk aloft in its grasp.
 The shoulder-length tendrils under Lovecleft’s nose jiggled as he spoke.

 “... isn’t exactly the true form or idea of what everything is.”

-Lovecleft glided back to the center of the room, flapping his pair of vestigial wings poking out the back of his chalk-stained, navy blue blazer.
-He pushed up the round spectacles over his soft, crimson eyes.
+Lovecleft glided back to the center of the room on a pair of vestigial wings poking out the back of his chalk-stained, navy blue blazer.
+Then, he pushed up the round spectacles over his soft, crimson eyes.

 “See me after class, Kiro.”